robdodson/robdodson.github.com/source/_posts/2012-05-12-object-oriented-scraper-backed-with-tests-pt-5.markdown

 categories: [Chain, Object Oriented Design, Ruby, Nokogiri, RSpec, FakeWeb, BDD, Exceptions]
 ---

 Last night I got the `Crawler` passing its test for `#get_words_by_selector`.
 This morning I realize that when someone sends in a junk selector I want to raise an exception of some kind.
-Since I don't know much about Ruby Exceptions I'm doing a little digging...

-I'm glad I spent the time to do that since I managed to learn some pretty interesting stuff along the way.
-Ruby has both `throw`/`catch` and `raise`/`rescue` so what's the difference between throw/catch and raise/rescue in Ruby?
+Since I don't know much about Ruby Exceptions I'm doing a little digging...Ruby has both `throw`/`catch` and `raise`/`rescue` so what's the difference between throw/catch and raise/rescue in Ruby?

 ### Throwing exceptions for control flow